Used-car lemon law: fact sheet

-- was purchased, leased or transferred after the earlier of 18,000 miles or two years from original delivery; AND
+- It was bought, leased, or transferred after 18,000 miles or two years from original delivery, whichever came first.

-- was purchased or leased from a New York dealer; AND
+- You bought or leased it from a New York dealer.

 |18,001-36,000 miles||90 days or 4,000 miles|